kkwon1/ApodForumBackend/README.md

 ```

 ### Docker
-To run this service on Docker, run the following command from the root directory of project.
+To run this service on Docker, run the following commands from the root directory of project.
 The service should run on port `8082`.

 ```
+> mvn package
-docker-compose up
+> docker-compose up
 ```

 Once the container is running, you can ssh into the container by using the command